You may need a performance licence for a child to take part in:

 Applications should be made to the Local Authority in which you live, not the Local Authority for where the performance is taking place.
 Applications shou

 If time off school is required, consent must be given in advance by the head teacher of the child’s school.

-A child taking part in a performance - which can include TV, film, theatre, sporting activities or modelling – must have a chaperone licensed by the local council.
+A child taking part in a performance - which can include TV, film, theatre, sporting activities or modelling – must be accompanied, including by a chaperone who is licensed by the local authority.

 Cases when a performance licence is not required